 c.
 The Rules Committee shall be the authority for the interpretation of these ByLaws.

 Section 3 - Association Communications

-- All written communications distributed under the name of the Association, with the exception of pre-approved correspondence, shall have the approval in its
+a.
+All written communications distributed under the name of the Association, with the exception of pre-approved correspondence, shall have the approval in its

-Section 1 - Indemnification Statement
+ARTICLE X Section 1 - Amendments

-- Amendments to these By-Laws shall be proposed in writing to the rules committee, with notification of proposed changes being sent to the President.
+a.
+Amendments to these By-Laws shall be proposed in writing to the rules committee, with notification of proposed changes being sent to the President.

-- The Board shall direct the Secretary to submit the proposed amendment to all Regular Members at least ten (10) days prior to the next monthly meeting,
+c.
+The Board shall direct the Secretary to submit the proposed amendment to all Regular Members at least ten (10) days prior to the next monthly meeting,

-- Passage of the amendment shall require a two-thirds (2/3) vote of the Regular Members present at the monthly meeting.
+d.
+Passage of the amendment shall require a two-thirds (2/3) vote of the Regular Members present at the monthly meeting.